Skip to content

 Important Warning:

-Please be aware of locally targetted fraudulent attempts to steal your information and account access.
+Please be aware of locally targeted fraudulent attempts to steal your information and account access.

 Fraudsters are currently contacting members, pretending to be us and other local financial institutions.
 The callers use fake CallerID to make it look like the call is coming from (845) 339-3394, then inform the member of some fraud being commited on their account.
 The caller will then ask for "account verification" in order to resolve the problem.
 This includes your login information to online banking.
 Acquiring such information is the ultimate goal of the perpetrators.